-Use the derby.drda.maxThreads property to set a maximum number of connection threads that Network Server will allocate.
+Sets the maximum number of connection threads that the Network Server will allocate.

 If all of the connection threads are currently being used and the Network Server has already allocated the maximum number of threads, the threads will be shared by using the derby.drda.timeSlice property to determine when sessions will be swapped.

-derby.drda.maxThreads=numthreads
+derby.drda.maxThreads=numThreads